xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

 ## In search of a language (the Berkeley admissions paradox)

-- **Xie:** Why this time, the paradox is solved by direct v.s. indirect cause, instead of like Simpson's paradox, which is solved by confounder v.s. mediator?
+- **Xie:** Why this time, the paradox is solved by direct vs. indirect cause, instead of like Simpson's paradox, which is solved by confounder vs. mediator?

   > We have seen before that conditioning on a mediator is incorrect if we
   > want to estimate the total effect of one variable on another.
 But in a case of